streetsidesoftware/cspell-dicts/dictionaries/sv/README.md

 # Cspell Swedish Dictionary

-Swedish dictionary for cspell.
+Swedish dictionary for CSpell.

-This is a pre-built dictionary for use with cspell.
+This is a pre-built dictionary for use with CSpell.

 ## Installation